sluukkonen/iiris/README.md

 - Automatically curried, data-last API
 - Performance should on par with native JavaScript methods, if possible.
 - Safer API.
 Predicates like propEq or propSatisfies should not throw.
 - Small footprint.
 Only support native JavaScript data types.
-No support for transducers or Fantasy Land data types.
+No support for transducers, lenses or Fantasy Land data types.
 - Good tree shaking support
 - Unified API for manipulating arrays and objects
 - Practical TypeScript typings.
 This kind of curried functional style is not